 Where are you right now?
 More importantly, where do you want to be?

-Determine a New Path
+Taking Control by Determining a New Path

 - Start with a word.
 I was challenged several years ago to pick one word for the focus of my year.
 My mastermind group challenges me each time we are together to pick a word that will be a focus for the days ahead.
 I look at this one word as my anchor word.
 It is the focus that I use to build up my possibilities in the days ahead.